-Thank you for notifying the Trust of the set of amendment documents recently posted for the above scheme.
+Thank you for notifying the Trust of the set of further amendment documents recently posted for the above scheme.
 We welcome the indications that some improvements have been made with regard to the setting of Bent House Farm, and commend the developers for engaging in ongoing discussions with residents of that group of properties.
+We particularly welcome the amendment that introduces 24 much-needed bungalows.

-As you know, the Trust submitted on 29 July 2022 some fundamental objections to the Reserved Matters application at that time.
-Most of our concerns remain; for convenience we include them, modified as appropriate, in the following comments.
+As you know, the Trust submitted on 29 July 2022 some fundamental objections to the first Reserved Matters application, and in response to the applicant's amendments in November 2022 the Trust commented that most of our concerns remained.
+In large part, those concerns continue.